 Clocks skins don’t just provide the time.
 They also set the tone for your Rainmeter background.

-Configure Clock Font
+How to Configure Your Clock Font

 Locate the FontFace parameter and replace #LocalFontFace# with your installed fonts.
 Be sure to use the font name as it is in your Windows Font folder.
 You can access your Font folder under Start > type font > Fonts.